Linux Package Manager Installation

 Following a minor release avoids you accidentally upgrading to the next

 See the enterprise installation guide for instructions on installing ownCloud Enterprise edition.

 Downgrading is not supported and risks corrupting your data!
 If you want to revert to an older ownCloud version, install it from scratch and then restore your data from backup.
 Before doing this, file a support ticket (if you have paid support) or ask for help in the ownCloud forums to see if your issue can be resolved without downgrading.

-See SELinux Configuration for a suggested configuration for SELinux-enabled distributions such as Fedora and CentOS.
+See installation_wizard for important steps, such as choosing the best database and setting correct directory permissions.
+See the SELinux guide for a suggested configuration for SELinux-enabled distributions such as Fedora and CentOS.

-If your distribution is not listed, your Linux distribution may maintain its own ownCloud packages, or you may prefer to install from source code (see Manual Installation on Linux).
+If your distribution is not listed, your Linux distribution may maintain its own ownCloud packages or you may prefer to install from source.

-Running ownCloud in a subdirectory: If you’re running ownCloud in a subdirectory and want to use CalDAV or CardDAV clients make sure you have configured the correct Service discovery URLs.
+If you’re running ownCloud in a sub-directory and want to use CalDAV or CardDAV clients, make sure you have configured the correct service discovery URLs.